Su questo annuncio

 The house is 100meters away from bus 66 (takes you directly to Harvard in 15 minutes) and steps away from bus 57 (takes you directly to BU campus in 10 minutes).
 Metro station is only 5 minutes away.

 The metro station is 5 minutes by walk, the station is called "Allston Street" on the B Line of Green Metro - you can get to downtown Boston in 25 minutes directly.

-2. Please do not abuse the utilities - make sure you always turn off the heat, the lights, when you are not using it - just be respectful.
-And please take quick showers.
+2. Please do not abuse the utilities - turn off the lights, take quick showers.

-3. Clean up after yourself (dishes, trash, etc.) Disinfect all surfaces, stovetop, and around the sink after each use.
+3. Clean up after yourself (dishes, trash, etc.) Disinfect all surfaces, stovetop, dining table, and around the sink after each use.